 See full statement in PDF.

-We join the International Campaign To Ban Landmines and Cluster Munition Coalition in strongly condemning the use of cluster munitions by all parties in the war in Ukraine and call for the immediate end to the use of these banned weapons.
+We join the International Campaign To Ban Landmines and Cluster Munition Coalition in strongly condemning the use of cluster munitions by Russian forces in Ukraine and call for the immediate end to the use of these banned weapons by the Russian Federation.

-These weapons are banned under an international agreement, the Convention on Cluster Munitions, to which 110 countries are states parties.
-Unfortunately, neither the United States, Ukraine nor Russia is party to this treaty.
+There exists an international agreement to forever ban the use of cluster munitions: the Convention on Cluster Munitions.
+Unfortunately, Russia is not a party to this treaty, nor is the United States and Ukraine.
 The failure of the United States to join the international agreement banning cluster munitions weakens the impact of United States’ criticism about Russia’s use of these weapons.
-It also weakens any critique by the United States of Ukraine’s use in the same way.

 Therefore, we also call upon the Biden Administration to rapidly submit the Convention on Cluster Munitions to the United States Senate for advice and consent to accede to the treaty.
 The time for the United States government to act is now.